27 Mar 2025

 Strategies for Reducing Whole Life Carbon in Building Services

-To effectively lower overall life carbon in facility services, stakeholders must adopt a comprehensive strategy that encompasses emissions throughout the complete lifecycle of a structure—from creation and operation to final demolition.
+To effectively lower overall life carbon in facility services, stakeholders must adopt a comprehensive strategy that encompasses emissions throughout the complete lifecycle of a structure, from creation and operation to final demolition.
 Key strategies include:

 - Material Selection: Prioritise low-carbon materials and emphasise the use of recycled or reclaimed resources.
 The impact of material choice on carbon emissions is significant; for instance, the embodied carbon from steel reinforcement can vary greatly, representing 4% in industrial facilities and up to 23% in office structures.
 This underscores the necessity of making informed material choices to minimise overall carbon output.
-The UK Green Building Council (UKGBC) estimates that all materials in UK construction contributed approximately 43 MtCO2 in 2018, highlighting the critical need for careful material selection.
+The UK Green Building Council (UKGBC) estimates that all materials in UK construction contributed approximately 43 MtCO2 in 2024, highlighting the critical need for careful material selection.

 - Energy Efficiency: Implementing energy-efficient systems and technologies is crucial.
 High-performance insulation and renewable energy sources not only reduce operational emissions but also contribute to long-term sustainability goals.
 By focusing on energy efficiency, developers can enhance the overall performance of their structures while simultaneously decreasing their carbon footprint.

 - Lifecycle Assessments: Conducting thorough lifecycle assessments is essential for pinpointing carbon hotspots within an initiative.
 These assessments offer valuable insights into emission sources, enabling targeted strategies for reduction.
 The UK Green Building Council emphasises the importance of transparency and accountability throughout the supply chain, which is vital for effectively tracking embodied carbon.
+By advancing the use of standardised data, improving supply chain transparency, and encouraging broader industry collaboration, we can continue to make meaningful progress in reducing embodied carbon.

 - Design for Disassembly: Creating buildings that can be easily disassembled and reused is a forward-thinking strategy that minimises waste and maximises resource recovery.
 This approach not only supports sustainability but also aligns with the increasing demand for adaptable and resilient structures in the face of climate challenges.